 It is worth mentioning that the stream equation can apply more generally than in the stationary axisymmetric case.
 In particular, for any $2+2$ metric, if the field is symmetric under one of the factors of the $2+2$, and falls into Uchida's case 1 (Appendix \ref{sec:twosymmetries}) then the same manipulations above will give rise to a stream equation that differs only in minor details.
-For example, a stream equation applies to the case where the field is plane symmetric, i.e.\ $x$ and $y$ are the ignorable coordinates, while the fields depend on $z$ and $t$, in flat spacetime. \SG{Best to say exactly what the changes are, but can live with the above}
+For example, a stream equation applies to the case where the field is plane symmetric, i.e.\ $x$ and $y$ are the ignorable coordinates, while the fields depend on $z$ and $t$, in flat spacetime.